fergusq/tampio/README.md

 Again, its parameter is `lyhyt vektori`.
 The function returns a new vector (using the `uusi` keyword) thats components are formed using the slice syntax.

+It is possible to not name the parameter, in which case only the class name appears in the signature.
+In the body, the word `se` can be used to refer to the unnamed parameter.

+    Vektorin dimensio on sen komponenttien määrä.

 ## Methods